Academic-ID/academicAI/Responsible AI in Academia.md

 - Examine attention weights, activations, and embeddings to gain insight into the model's inner workings.
 - Conduct controlled experiments that systematically manipulate the input prompts to test the stability and consistency of the AI's reasoning.
 - The existence of questions or other content within the model's training data will skew results.
-As such, it is better to develop original and unbiased test cases that are not likely to be present in the AI's training data to get a more accurate assessment of its actual capabilities.
+As such, it is better to develop original and unbiased test cases that are not likely present in the AI's training data to get a more accurate assessment of its actual capabilities.
 - Be especially vigilant when the AI generates information about specialised or esoteric domains, as it may be more prone to hallucination or inaccuracy in these areas.
 Check for accuracy and try to determine the source of obscure information returned.